arshjn/NovaRoomRegistrationBackEnd/README.md

 # Room Reservation Page
 The review room reservation view controller showed us the room number and the price of the room reserved that the student chose.
-To save sensitive information across our application we stored information in Apple�s keychain so that we wouldn�t run into people being able to view personal data.
+To save sensitive information across our application we stored information in Apple's keychain so that we wouldn't run into people being able to view personal data.

 ![Room Reservation Page](./Pictures/RoomReservationReview.png)